i2bc/SURFMAP/README.md

 The SURFMAP package includes a command called `extract_interface` that, given a multi-chain PDB file, allows to identify the interface residues between a (set of) chain(s), and all the other chains of the PDB structure.
 The output of the command is a PDB file of the given (set of) chain(s) ready for use by `surfmap` with the option `-tomap binding_sites`.

-As an illustration, the PDB file `1g3n_ABC.pdb` in the example directory is made of the three chains A, B and C where A interacts with both the chains A and B. We can use `extract_interface` to identify the residues of the chain A at the interface of all other chains.
+As an illustration, the PDB file `1g3n_ABC.pdb` in the example directory is made of the three chains A, B and C where A interacts with both the chains B and C. We can use `extract_interface` to identify the residues of the chain A at the interface of all other chains.
 Interface residues between the chains A and B will constitue one binding site; and interface residues between A and C will constitute a second binding site.
 ```bash
 # identify residues at the interface of the chain A and all other chains: interface residues between chains A-B, and chains A-C
 extract_interface -pdb 1g3n_ABC.pdb -chains A